 We're currently looking for new members who want to share their opinions by being part of our quick-and-easy poll of technology leaders that has been running for a number of years.

-Here's how it works: every two weeks, the TechRepublic editors send a question out by email to the CIO Jury, a group of IT directors and CIOs across the world.
+Here's how it works: every month, the TechRepublic editors send a question out by email to the CIO Jury, a group of IT directors and CIOs across the world.

 Members of the CIO Jury respond to the question with a simple yes or no. The first 12 IT leaders who submit their votes make up that week's CIO Jury, and their names are listed at the bottom of the story announcing the results.